Jack’s Hacks: The Many Types of Webinar Email

 Confirmation Email (Operational)

-The confirmation email is the most important email for a webinar.
-If you had to, you could survive with only the confirmation email.
-A confirmation email needs to include the title, time, date and link to access the webinar.
-I heavily encourage including outlook and google calendar links that allow registrants to add an event to their calendars.
+The initial webinar confirmation email is the most critical email for a webinar and is the best type of webinar invite email for acquiring new customers.
+If you had to, believe it or not, you could survive with only the confirmation email.
+A confirmation webinar email must include the title, time, date and link to access the webinar.
+I heavily encourage including Outlook and Google Calendar links that allow registrants to add an event to their calendars.
 Confirmation emails are also a great chance to serve up related content that registrants can view “while they wait.”

 Reminder Email(s) (Operational)

-Like most things, reminder emails take some testing to hone in.
+Like most things, reminder emails take some testing to hone in, particularly since you do not want to pester your potential customers.
 What we have found to work the best is a note from the speaker a day or two before the webinar to remind registrants that they are registered and to attend the event.

 We also send a second reminder at the start of the webinar announcing the event is underway.
 This reminder looks very operational.
 Take a look.